 Hamilton happy not to be a player in the F1 silly season this year 18 September, 2013 Lewis Hamilton Mercedes driver Lewis Hamilton has admitted that not featuring in this year’s driver Formula 1 silly season has been a big weight off his shoulders.
 A year ago, the 2008 world champion was a leading player in Formula 1’s high-stakes game of annual musical chairs, as he weighed up between staying at McLaren or moving to another team.
 Now happily at Mercedes and on a three-year contract, the Briton said he has every intention of staying with the German team for that entire period and “hopefully even longer”.
 Hamilton also admitted he has enjoyed being a mere spectator, as the ‘silly season’ played out instead with Kimi Raikkonen, Fernando Alonso and others in the main roles.
 “Last year, I tried my best to avoid it, but of course it was hard to deal with all the questions and the fact that I didn’t know what I was going to do,” he is quoted by Brazil’s Totalrace.
 “It was taking my energy away from me, but it’s not like that anymore.
 It’s a great feeling to be in this position,” said Hamilton.
 “The difference is like night and day.”
 (GMM) Subbed by AJN.
-Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.